-The relative weights of importance assigned to each of these office building criteria and subcriteria were assessed using the multi-criteria decision-making procedure of AHP developed by Saaty (1994, 1996).
+The relative weight assigned to each of these office building criteria and sub-criteria was assessed using the multi-criteria decision-making procedure of AHP developed by Saaty (1994, 1996).
 Amongst the multi-criteria decision-making procedures available, AHP has been shown to be superior to other procedures such as equal weight averaging model (EWAM) and simple multi-attitude rating technique (SMART) (Kang and Stam, 1994; Wang and Yang, 1998).
 Importantly, AHP allows for both scoring and weighting of factors.